 If the answer to question 43 is “No” or “Yes, in part”, please explain what other measures your country has taken to prevent confiscated firearms, parts and components and ammunition from being diverted or falling into the hands of unauthorized persons (art.
 6 para.
 2 of the Firearms Protocol).

-If the answer to question 43 is “Yes” or “Yes, in part”, please specify what disposal method(s), other than destruction, are officially authorized by your country’s legal framework, for confiscated firearms, their parts and components and ammunition.
+If the answer to question 43 is “Yes” or “Yes, in part”, please specify[, on a voluntary basis, (Japan)] what disposal method(s), other than destruction, are officially authorized by your country’s legal framework, for confiscated firearms, their parts and components and ammunition.
 Please explain, if possible, also what their respective legal requirement(s) are (art.
 6 para.
 2 of the Firearms Protocol):

 Assigned to national institution(s) (e.g. police forces, customs, military, etc.)